-The information contained in the Machine Interface Appendix is intended to provide the basic information for connection of the shape cutting control to the cutting table.
+The information provided here is the basic information for connection of the shape cutting control to the cutting table.
 Each machine interface will vary slightly based on the cutting table configuration and features.
 Additionally, I/O pinout information may vary slightly based on the configuration of the selected I/O and their locations.
 Changes to the I/O configuration may be made in the password protected I/O screen.
 All controls are shipped with the default selection of Inputs and interface locations for the selected control Interface (I/O) configuration.
 Installation and service should only be performed by a qualified service technician.